The 7 Best Toners for Blonde Hair

 - Pair it with their conditioner, found here.

-For years, I had silver-white hair — only up until recently.
+For years, I had silver-white hair.
 During my bleached days, there was only one treatment I used to preserve such a hard-to-maintain hair color without constantly going to the salon: Christophe Robin's Baby Blonde Shade Variation Nutritive Mask.
 It's pricey, sure — but it also works better than anything I've ever tried.
 Christophe Robin, a luxury hair stylist from France, only uses the finest natural ingredients in his formulas.
 This one contains buriti oil, almond oil, shea butter, iris florentina extract, and silk proteins, all of which are rich in vitamins and antioxidants to leave your bleached hair hydrated and soft — and it doesn't contain any sulfates, parabens, phthalates, silicones, oxidants, or ammonia.

-7. A More Affordable Toning Mask That Comes With A Leave-In
+7. Bonus: A More Affordable Toning Mask That Comes With A Leave-In Treatment

 Another great purple mask for platinum, grey, white, and light blonde hair is this one from Pravana.
 It contains ingredients like cocoa butter, coconut oil, and glycerin to hydrate and soften damaged hair, as well as a dual-violent brightening system to eliminate brassy and yellow undertones.
-But that's not all: it also comes with the brand's leave-in treatment mist, which further brightens, detangles, and enhances blonde hair.
-Both of these formulas are sulfate-free, so it's safe to use on both dry and chemical- and/or keratin-treated hair.
+But that's not all: It also comes with the brand's leave-in treatment mist, which further brightens, detangles, and enhances blonde hair.

 Elite Daily may receive a portion of sales from products purchased from this article, which was created independently from Elite Daily's editorial and sales departments.